sbabic/swupdate/doc/source/swupdate.rst

 How to install and start a initrd is very target specific - please check in the documentation of your bootloader.

-Configuring swupdate
+Configuring SWUpdate
 --------------------

-swupdate is configurable via "make menuconfig".
+SWUpdate is configurable via "make menuconfig".
 The small footprint is reached using the internal parser and disabling the web-server.
 Any option has a small help describing its usage.
 In the default configuration, many options are already activated.